Exchange interaction: Exchange symmetry

+The last term reduces the expected value for bosons and increases the value for fermions but only when the states $\psi_a$ and $\psi_b$ physically overlap ($\langle x \rangle_{ab} \ne 0$).

+The physical effect of the exchange symmetry requirement is not a force.
+Rather it is a significant geometrical constraint, increasing the curvature of wavefunctions to prevent the overlap of the states occupied by indistinguishable fermions.
+The terms "exchange force" and "Pauli repulsion" for fermions are sometimes used as an intuitive description of the effect but this intuition can give incorrect physical results.

 Exchange interactions between localized electron magnetic moments

 Quantum mechanical particles are classified as bosons or fermions.
 The spin–statistics theorem of quantum field theory demands that all particles with half-integer spin behave as fermions and all particles with integer spin behave as bosons.
 Multiple bosons may occupy the same quantum state; however, by the Pauli exclusion principle, no two fermions can occupy the same state.
 Since electrons have spin 1/2, they are fermions.
 This means that the overall wave function of a system must be antisymmetric when two electrons are exchanged, i.e. interchanged with respect to both spatial and spin coordinates.
 First, however, exchange will be explained with the neglect of spin.